 I mean, obviously that would be really bad.

 I've written about hairism before.
 It's the malady many recognize, but no one cares about.
 No one demands reparations.
 No one offers scholarships.
 No one expects equal representation anywhere.
 (Where are the ginger corporate quotas?!!)
-If you try to bring it up, people tell you to step back and be still.
+If you try to bring up the discrimination dealt to the original super-minority, people tell you to step back and be still.
 It's not worth discussing.
 Plus you're dumb.
 If it's even real, it's not that big of a deal.
 Anyway, it was only a joke and you obviously have a fiery temper.

-In one forum someone brought up the issue.
-A response was:
+In one forum someone brought up the issue of ginger descrimination.
+One response was:

 White people have it so tough sometimes.